-The Tibetan sponsorship scheme (previously Monk Sponsorship Scheme) was originally established to help support exiled monks at Sera Monastery escaping repression in Tibet, and also their relatives who live nearby in camps in India.
-Today the scheme sponsors exiled Monks, Nuns and lay Tibetans in India, Nuns, at two nunneries in Tibet, and students at Gyalten Charity School in Tibet.
+The Tibetan sponsorship scheme (previously Monk Sponsorship Scheme) was established to help support exiled monks at Sera Monastery escaping repression in Tibet, and also their relatives who live nearby in camps in India.
+Today the scheme sponsors exiled Monks, Nuns, lay Tibetans, and students at Gyalten Charity School in Tibet.

 In 1959, because of the oppressive Communist occupation of Tibet, the late Kyabje Kangurwa Khensur Lobsang Thubten Rinpoche followed the exiled spiritual leader of Tibetan Buddhism, HH Dalai Lama, into India.
 In a few short years, over 6,000 monasteries in Tibet were destroyed, including Sera Monastery, one of the most famous and largest in Tibet at that time.
 Many thousands of monks and nuns were imprisoned, suffering extreme torture in an attempt by communist dictators to annihilate Buddhism and its followers.
 As the genocide of Tibetans continues to this very day, some still manage to escape and find a haven in camps in India.
 We provide food, clothing and medical assistance directly to Tibetan refugees through this scheme.

 Summary of the Scheme